Business Management

 Learning Outcomes:

 This course conveys current methods, practices, and concepts, as well as the management levers, that purchasing and SC management processes can influence.
-Upon completing this course, students possess the subject-related and analytical skills to run performance indicator-based analyses of complex processes and to identify and assess connected opportunities and risks.
+Upon completing this course, alumni possess the subject-related and analytical skills to run performance indicator-based analyses of complex processes and to identify and assess connected opportunities and risks.

 Superior module: